 Chef Irvine and his crew do what it takes to mediate, motivate and make over the most difficult restaurant and relationship problems, rendering him a sort of motivational guru.
 Taking over a failing restaurant often entails dealing with failing marriages and other difficult relationship and financial issues, but he does it with amazing clarity, compassion and a combination of trust and often tough love and that is clearly seen in his popular Food Network shows, Restaurant Express, Restaurant Impossible and Dinner Impossible.

 He now has branched out to incorporate his love of health and healthy living with his newest cookbook Fit Fuel and has created his own food company, Robert Irvine Foods.
 According to Yahoo finance, “Robert Irvine Foods offers a range of restaurant-quality products that are created with all, “natural ingredients, minimizing the use of artificial preservatives, and crafted to be healthier by reducing calories, sodium and fat content without sacrificing the taste.”His Signature Sidekicks dishes, available at Wal-Mart stores, is an effort to make side dishes simpler and more nutritious using top quality ingredients.
-He also offers instructional You Tube videos, providing even the most novice cook information on creating a healthy meal at home in minutes using his pre-packaged Sidekicks.
+He also offers instructional You Tube videos that is being supported by this commercial video production unit.
+He is also busy in providing even the most novice cook information on creating a healthy meal at home in minutes using his pre-packaged Sidekicks.
 With the military near and dear to his heart, the Robert Irvine Foundation, donates a percentage of the proceeds from his food line to struggling military families.

 Meeting Chef for the first time, made us realize although it seems like it would take super powers to tackle his busy schedule and charity work, he indeed exudes genuine compassion about his mission in helping others overcome their barriers to successful living.